noamelf/noamelf.github.io/content/posts/my-python-setup-for-2020.md

 - It replaces the renowned `setup.py` file with a `pyproject.toml` file that is pretty simple to create and understand (you can see an [example](https://github.com/noamelf/toshl-fixer/blob/master/pyproject.toml) in a project of mine).

 - The `poetry.lock` file is such a great addition since it "snapshots" the environment and allows poetry to reproduce the exact packages in each new installation without writing them explicitly in the `pyproject.toml` file.
 This means that the project first-hand requirement remains very clear and separate from the verbose installation requirements (unlike using a regular `requirements.txt` file).

+### Good old Pycharm for full blown development

+[Pycharm](https://www.jetbrains.com/pycharm/) is not the fastest or best looking editor around (I'm looking at you vscode), but it's a great work horse for full blown Python development.
+For quick scripts I might just use vim or vscode, but for bigger projects Pycharm's Python support is still the best around IMHO.